helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>You'd like more people to recognise what you do is special.</h3 quote>
+<h3 quote align='center'>I think it is quite dangerous for an organisation to think they can predict where they are going to need leadership.</h3 quote>

 ---